nim-lang/nimble/readme.markdown

 Make sure that you are running at least version 0.16.0 of Nim (or the latest nightly).

+* ``Error: cannot open '/home/user/.nimble/lib/system.nim'.``

+Nimble cannot find the Nim standard library.
+This is considered a bug so please report it.
+As a workaround you can set the ``NIM_LIB_PREFIX`` environment variable to the directory where ``lib/system.nim`` (and other standard library files) are found.

 ## Repository information

 This repository has two main branches: ``master`` and ``stable``.